stat6250-w18/course-questions-wiki/week-03/README.md

 - Question (lceballos-stat6250): What is the difference between the eq function and "="?
 - Question (ldeng11−stat6250): What is the running sequence when you have different logical operand in the same statement?
 - *Question* (akrishnamurthy-stat6250): How are compound expressions evaluated in SAS ?
+- *Answer* (asharda-stat6250): AND & and, both.
+If both expressions are true, then the compound expression is true.
+OR | or, either.
 - *Question* (cnguyen77-stat6250): How to ensure that the compound expression is evaluated correctly?
 - *Question* (shatcher4-stat6250): What are the comparison operators that can be used in a WHERE statement?
 - *Question* (jbettonville-stat6250): What is the functional difference between "eq" and =, or "le" and <=?
 Can they be used interchangeably?